Carbon neutral since 2013, AMP minimises our impact on the environment through a range of waste, energy and emission-reduction activities.

 - Reducing greenhouse gas emissions by a further 15% by the end of 2016

-- Pursuing energy efficiency through lighting updates, IT initiatives and more flexible and efficient use of office space at AMP sites
+- Pursuing energy efficiency through lighting updates, IT initiatives and more efficient office use

 - Working with contractors, landlords and service providers to increase waste recycling